 It happens to all of us

 I used to hike and camp and fish and work out a lot.
 In college I was taking 17 credits, worked 3 part-time jobs.

-However, now I have two kids and a chronic illness that has admitted me to the hospital almost 40 times in the last eight years.
+However, now I have three kids and a chronic illness that has admitted me to the hospital almost 40 times in the last eight years.